Stuart Newman

-Stuart Alan Newman (born April 4, 1945 in New York City) is a professor of cell biology and anatomy at New York Medical College in Valhalla, NY, United States.
+Stuart Alan Newman (born April 4, 1945 in New York City) is a professor of cell and molecular physiology at New York Medical College in Valhalla, NY, United States.
 His research centers around three program areas: cellular and molecular mechanisms of vertebrate limb development, physical mechanisms of morphogenesis, and mechanisms of morphological evolution.
 He also writes about social and cultural aspects of biological research and technology.

-Career
+Education and background

 Stuart Newman graduated from Jamaica High School in Queens, New York.
 He received an A.B. from Columbia College of Columbia University in 1965, and a Ph.D. in chemical physics from the University of Chicago in 1970, where he worked with the physical chemist, Stuart A. Rice.
 He was a postdoctoral fellow in the Department of Theoretical Biology, University of Chicago and the School of Biological Sciences, University of Sussex, UK, and before joining New York Medical College was an instructor in anatomy at the University of Pennsylvania and an assistant professor of biological sciences at the State University of New York at Albany.

 He has been a visiting professor at the Pasteur Institute, Paris, the Commissariat à l'Energie Atomique-Saclay, the Indian Institute of Science, Bangalore, the University of Tokyo, Komaba, and was a Fogarty Senior International Fellow at Monash University, Australia.
-He is a member of the External Faculty of the Konrad Lorenz Institute for Evolution and Cognition Research, Klosterneuburg, Austria and in 2015 was appointed editor-in-chief of the institute's journal Biological Theory.
+He is a member of the External Faculty of the Konrad Lorenz Institute for Evolution and Cognition Research, Klosterneuburg, Austria and from 2015 through 2025 was editor-in-chief of the institute's journal Biological Theory.
 He is a director of the Indigenous Peoples Council on Biocolonialism, Nixon, NV and was a founding member of the Council for Responsible Genetics, Cambridge, MA, and of the editorial board of the Journal of Biosciences (Bangalore).

+Scientific work

+Developmental biology

-Newman's work in developmental biology includes a proposed mechanism for patterning of the vertebrate limb skeleton based on the self-organization of embryonic tissues.
+With the theoretical chemist H.L.
+Frisch, Newman proposed a mechanism for patterning of the vertebrate limb skeleton based on the self-organization of embryonic tissues.
+The Newman-Frisch model is now the generally accepted basis of tetrapod limb development.
+It provided the index application for the multicellular problem solving environment CompuCell3D, developed by James A. Glazier and his collaborators.

 He has also characterized a biophysical effect in extracellular matrices populated with cells or nonliving particles, "matrix-driven translocation", that provides a physical model for morphogenesis of mesenchymal tissues.
 He is co-author, with the physicist Gabor Forgacs, of the textbook Biological Physics of the Developing Embryo (Cambridge University Press, 2005).

+He has proposed a mechanism of cell differentiation in animals.
+Based on a detailed consideration of gene regulatory components and processes that distinguish this group from all other forms of life, including their nearest holozoan relatives, he has suggested that the topologically associating domains found in metazoan embryonic cell nuclei have a unique propensity to amplify and partition into specialized cells inherent physiological and structural functionalities of unicellular ancestors.
+This model was the first to propose a central role for biomolecular condensates in the generation of differentiated cells in metazoans.